 Grid tied residential solar power has serious limitations in countries with unstable utility power.
 With the inverter having shut down, you are simply unable to use the sun's energy even though it's a bright day with plenty of radiation arriving at the panels.

 It needs an AC source to sync with, and batteries or the grid, to which it can push power.

 In most countries this might happen just a few times a year at most, and one accepts the limitation.
 In the rare event of a hurricane like Sandy arriving where the whole infrastructure is seriously damaged, you'll be without power for a week or more, despite full sunshine; but really that's unlikely to happen more than once in a decade perhaps.

-However, in South Africa where the grid fails virtually every week, either because of Eskom load shedding, or a collapse of the local infrastructure where little maintenance has been done on the aging system, this basic grid tied residential solar power is not a viable option.
+However, in South Africa where the mains fails virtually every week, either because of Eskom load shedding, or a collapse of the local infrastructure where little maintenance has been done on the aging system, this basic grid tied residential solar power is not a viable option.

 Rather, you should opt for the far more expensive package of batteries and a second inverter that will provide solar energy to your home even though the GTI has shut down; it's problematic.

-If you have a conventional grid tied inverter, it can only provide power based on what the PV panels can directly generate from the solar energy arriving on any particular day.
-However, new generation 'hybrid' inverters can also use the power stored in batteries as needed.
+If you have a conventional grid tied inverter, it can only provide electricity based on what the PV panels can directly generate from the solar energy arriving on any particular day.
+However, new generation hybrid inverters can also use the power stored in batteries as needed.

 They use a mix of renewable energy from solar panels and that from the grid to charge the batteries, and supply the load as needed.

 There remains the need for batteries, and unless I'm grossly mistaken, the inverter will shut down if the grid fails, or goes into load shedding.

-You'll notice that Microcare, a company involved in the advanced development of new systems, still uses two inverters if you wish to be grid tied in a country with an unstable grid.
+You'll notice that Microcare, a company involved in the advanced development of new systems, still uses two inverters if you wish to be grid tied in a country with an unstable utility.